Forthe1dev/Social-Media-API/README.md

 Key Features:

-User Registration and Authentication
+User Registration and Authentication.
-Create and Manage Posts
+Create and Manage Posts.
-Like and Dislike Posts
+Like and Dislike Posts.
-Update User Profile Information
+Update User Profile Information.
-Basic Error Handling and Validation
+Basic Error Handling and Validation.

 Technologies Used:

 Node.js